Dominik-Workshop/Linear_power_supply/README.md

 <img align="center" src="images/pictures/psu_front.png">

 > [!IMPORTANT]
-> I changed the Q1 transistor from IRF9530 (P-MOSFET) to BD912 (PNP-BJT) to gratly improve the stability of this power supply and completely eliminate oscillations in the constant current mode.
-(Their pinouts match, so it is a drop in replacement)
+> I changed the Q1 transistor from IRF9530 (P-MOSFET) to BD912 (PNP-BJT) to greatly improve the stability of this power supply and completely eliminate oscillations in the constant current mode.
+(Their pinouts match, so it is a drop-in replacement)
 > <details>
 > <summary>Click to learn more</summary>
 > After performing some simulations in LTspice, I figured out that simply changing the Q1 MOSFET to a BJT greatly improved the output response to input step: